The mortgage industry in the US is very competitive, having about 12,000 companies offering home loans.

 Getting the best lender for you is an important first step in finding the best home loan.
 You should consider these 5 factors when comparing mortgage companies:

 Type of lender: There are different kinds of lenders: marketplaces like LendingTree, Credible, direct lenders that have both online and offline platforms like Quicken Loans, Freedom Mortgage, and direct lenders who have only an online platform like Better Mortgage.
 Other kinds of lenders are banks and credit unions.
-There are different advantages and disadvantages for using each type of lender, therefore it’s necessary that you know all these.
+There are different advantages and disadvantages to using each type of lender, therefore it’s necessary that you know all these.

 Speed: You need a fast application process as it gives you a sense of stability and trust as opposed to a slow process that could make buying a home costlier than it should be.
 This is why you should only choose lenders that offer quick services.